NilsMinor/BoardCaptain/README.md

  ### Power
  - [ ] Implement ZL2102 drivers for PMBus communication
  ### Communication
- - Implement CLI communication to get and set the following data
+ - [ ] Implement CLI communication to get and set the following data
  #### Function
  - [ ] Set output voltages of the ZL2102 dcdc converters
  - [ ] Read output current of the ZL2102 dcdc converters
  - [ ] Read input voltage of the ZL2102 dcdc converters
+ - [ ] Implement FAN Controller functionallity